The MIT Professors (late 1950s)

 From Don Hallock — 2000

-Though this story isn’t strictly about television, it was making the rounds of during the late ’50s, and found its way into the studio at 84 Mass.
+Though this story isn’t strictly about television, it was making the rounds of MIT during the late ’50s, and found its way into the studio at 84 Mass.
 Ave. where I heard it.

 Our little tale concerns the devastatingly brilliant, and notoriously vague, Professor Norbert Wiener.
 Author of the landmark volume "Cybernetics: or, Control and Communication in the Animal and the Machine," he was known as the "father of cybernetics."